 – Chop the soup vegetable coarsely and add it as well.

 – Bring to a boil, let boil for 5 min.

 – Let cool off.

-- Place it in a glass bowl or ceramic bowl (no metallic bowl) together with the marinade, cover with foil and let sit for 3 days.
+– Place it in a glass or ceramic bowl (not a metallic bowl) together with the marinade, cover with foil and let sit for at lest 3 days.
 The meat should be completely covered with liquid.
 Keep it in the fridge.

 – Turn the meat after 1.5 days.

-- After 3 days remove the meat, pat it dry, sieve the liquid but keep it for the gravy (important!).
-You don't need the vegetable.
+– After 3 days remove the meat, pat it dry, sieve the liquid and keep it for the gravy (important!).
+You can discard vegetable.